HackmaniaGX/itag-dataset-gathering/README.md

   - **Formula / Concept:** Isolation Forest isolates anomalies by randomly partitioning the data space.
 Fewer splits to isolate a point suggest an anomaly.
   - **Interpretation:** Claims flagged as -1 are potential frauds or anomalies needing manual review.
 - **Threshold-based Flagging:**
-  - **Purpose:** Identifies claims exceeding set thresholds for amount or frequency.
+  - **Purpose:** Identifies claims exceeding set thresholds for amount or frequency, that would require potential review.
 - **Visualization & Network Analysis:**
-  - **Purpose:** This reveals clusters of suspicious providers and patients.
+  - **Purpose:** This reveals clusters of suspicious providers and patients, that would require potential review.

 ---